Ideas for Creative Stair Risers

 Looking for a way to add visual pop to your house?
 Stair risers are often ignored, but they are the perfect canvas for a style statement.
-Whether you paint the risers, or cover them with found objects, or if you tile or carpet them, you can enhance the style of your house.
-Whatever style you're going for, whether it is classic, farmhouse, or industrial chic, decorating your staircase's risers will reinforce the style.
+Whether you paint the risers, cover them with found objects, tile or carpet them, you can enhance the style of your house.
+Whatever theme you're going for -- classic, farmhouse, or industrial chic -- decorating your staircase's risers will reinforce the decor.
 It's also an awesome way to add harmonizing colors to your design scheme.

 Oak stained wood stair treads and slate tile risers: The coordinating colors of this beautiful staircase design, tiled by DIY Atlanta tile installer Ana M., give an earthy edge to a classic interior.
 It took Ana two weeks to stain and tile her stairs, and the results are impeccable.
 Dark slate contrasts with light stained treads.
 Try a look like this if you want a classic staircase with a little bit of flavor.

-Custom stenciled risers: As everyone knows, stencils are a fun way to add personality to a wall without breaking the bank.
-Adding a fine detail stencil design to stair risers takes stair risers from ordinary to statement piece.
-Modern stencils are available for the mod set; or go classic for a classic or farmhouse look.
-Just be sure that the risers are in excellent condition before stenciling.
-It might be a good idea to sand, prime, and paint them before stenciling for the most polished result.
+Custom stenciled risers: As every DIY home decorator knows, stencils are a fun way to impart personality to a wall without breaking the bank.
+Adding a fine detail stencil design takes stair risers from ordinary to statement piece.
+Modern stencils are available for the mod set; or go traditional for a classic or farmhouse look.
+Just be sure that your risers are in excellent condition before stenciling.
+It might be a good idea to sand, prime, and paint them before stenciling, for the most polished result.

 Tile and stain stair risers: Got an Earthship or a cob cottage?
-Do you have a ski house in Vermont?
+Do you own a ski chalet in Vermont?
 Tile and stain stair risers are the perfect earthy look for a rustic cottage.
 The combination of a reddish stain and neutral colored handmade tiles says Maine fishing house, Vermont ski house, or even New Mexico adobe.
 A combination of Central American or Mediterranean tile and a bright color of paint could work for a Spanish-style hacienda.
-One thing is for sure: Stair risers the feature a thoughtful color contrast of tile and paint or stain are high style, and low maintenance.
+One thing for sure: Stair risers that feature a thoughtful color contrast of tile and paint or stain are high style and low maintenance.

 Chaya Kurtz writes for Networx.com.